 Free Wi-Fi is available in the Atrium of the Economy Market building located on the southwest corner of 1st Ave. and Pike St.

 Where can I park an RV close to Pike Place Market?

 Our parking garages and parking lots cannot accommodate RVs at this time.
 The vehicle height limit is 6 feet 8 inches.
 If your vehicle is over this height, our garage cannot accommodate you.

 Questions Regarding Market Businesses (2)

 The majority of vendors accept credit, debit and cash.
 Some Market grocers accept EBT, WIC and Fresh Bucks.
 Learn more about our food assistance programs here.

 How do I find a specific Market business, craftsperson or merchant?

-How can I become a permitted farmer or craftsperson at Pike Place Market?
+How can I become a permitted craftsperson at Pike Place Market?